 Custom MOS Observations using the MSA Configuration Editor

-In this section, we are starting from the assumption that a MOS Observation has already been generated from a Plan created with the MSA Planning Tool.
-To modify an existing MSA configuration in this observation, select the Observation you wish to modify in the Observation Folder of your APT program, as shown in Figure 1.
+In this section, we are starting from the assumption that a MOS observation has already been generated from a plan created with the MSA Planning Tool.
+To modify an existing MSA Configuration in this observation, select the observation you wish to modify in the Observation Folder of your APT program, as shown in Figure 1.
 Make sure you are in the Form Editor (the upper left icon in the APT GUI should be highlighted).
 Scroll down to the Science Parameters section.
 The Primary and Filler Candidate lists and Aperture PA used to design the observation in MPT are shown, but are not editable.
-There are also two tables in this section, one called Exposure Specifications, and one called Configurations/Pointings.
+There are also 2 tables in this section, one called Exposure Specifications, and one called Configurations/Pointings.
 For each entry in the first table, there can be one or more entries in the second table.
-If the Observation was derived from a Plan made in MPT, some of the parameters in the tables will not be editable.
-Observations designed with MPT are for specific pointings and angles, and changing one or the other could move sources out of their intended slits in the MSA configuration.
+If the observation was derived from a plan made in MPT, some of the parameters in the tables will not be editable.
+Observations designed with MPT are for specific pointings and angles, and changing one or the other could move sources out of their intended slits in the MSA Configuration.

 In this and the following sections, as we walk through one workflow, we will point out other features and options of the MSA Configuration Editor that may be useful for other workflows.